The Meatrix

 The Meatrix is a short flash animation critical of factory farming and industrial agricultural practices.
 It has been translated into more than 30 languages and watched by more than 30 million people.
 A parody of The Matrix series by Warner Bros.
-Entertainment, it was made by the green messaging firm Free Range Studios in 2003 as a commissioned project for Grace Communications Foundation.
+Entertainment, it was made by the green messaging firm Free Range Studios in 2003 as a commissioned project for the Grace Communications Foundation.
 Two sequels were released in 2006, The Meatrix II: Revolting, and The Meatrix II ½.

 Plot

 In a dark satire of the 1999 film The Matrix, Leo, a pig on a seemingly bucolic family farm, is approached by Moopheus, an anthropomorphic bull.
-Moopheus shows Leo that the farm he has known is an illusion, and that he is really trapped in a horrific factory farm.
+Moopheus shows Leo that the farm he has known is an illusion and that he is really trapped in a horrific factory farm.
 Leo and Moopheus then work to break out of the Meatrix and help others do the same, with some help from a third character, Chickity.
 The animated short aims to encourage consumers to purchase organic food products and free-range meats.